frederikcoppens/data_management/dmp_guidelines_fwo_full.md

 ### 5.5 Data security: how will you ensure that the data are securely stored and not accessed or modified by unauthorized persons?

-Access is controlled through standard IT practices, restricting access to relevant personnel.
+Access is controlled through standard IT practices, restricting access to relevant personnel only.

 ## 6. Data preservation after the end of the FWO project